Common Bitcoin Myths Debunked: What You Need to Know

 Buy Bitcoin Online!

-Bitcoin is one of the most revolutionary financial innovations of our time, yet misconceptions still surround it.
+Bitcoin is one of our time’s most revolutionary financial innovations, yet misconceptions still surround it.
 Some say it’s only for criminals, others claim it’s a Ponzi scheme, and some believe it has no real value.

 1. Bitcoin is Only Used for Illegal Activities